-Base rates are expected to continue to reduce in the near future.
-The average independent forecast for the next 12 months is for interest rates to remain at the current level of 4.75% until the end of 2024, then down to 4.1% by the end of 2025 and 3.7% by the end of 2025.
-Recent pronouncements from the new government on the state of the public finances and the forthcoming budget have already served to reduce consumer confidence (down -7% on the previous month), but this change may well be short-term and some recovery may be seen once the budget has been delivered.
+Base rates are expected to continue to reduce through 2025.
+The average independent forecast for the next 12 months is for interest rates to remain at the current level of 4.75% until the end of 2024, then down to 4.1% by the end of 2025 and 3.7% by the end of 2026.
+Initial pronouncements from the government on the state of the public finances and the implications of the budget certainly served to reduce consumer confidence (down -7% in a single month), but this change may well be short-term and some recovery may be seen as we move into 2025, especially if the overall budget impact is viewed by the consumer as less severe than initially perceived.